reneklootwijk/node-dsmr/README.md

 ```

 The arguments are:

 * `port`, serial port to which the P1 port is connected
 * `baudrate`, the rate at which the P1 port communicates, for DSMR 2.2 and 3.0 meters this is `9600` and for 4.x this is `115200`.
 * `databits`, the number of bits used, for DSMR 2.2 and 3.0 meters this is `7` and for 4.x this is `8`.
 * `parity`, the parity used, for DSMR 2.2 and 3.0 this is `even` and for 4.x this is `none`.
+* `disableCrcChecking`, when set to `true` the CRC check is disabled.
+The default is to check the CRC specified in the telegram with the calculated CRC, when they do not match, the telegram is not processed.
+When no CRC is specified as part of the telegram (e.g. for a DSMR 2.x message), the check is bypassed.

 ### SmartMeter.connect

 The connect method is used to connect and open the serial port.

 ```javascript